MitchellGerdisch/pulumi-work/cs-unit-testing/UNIT_TESTING.md

 * Show a way to test component resources.
   * In this case the idea is to make sure the component resource, itself, abides by some requirements
     * e.g. the storage account `kind` property is set to "StorageV2" by the component
+* Also test at the stack level.

 ## Key Learnings
 * See Links below, but set up the directory structure in accordance with C# unit testing practices.
 * In the Tests folder I created a shim pulumi project to call my component resource.
   * Could use a single stack as such for multiple component resources.
   * But I'm thinking it makes sense to create one for each component resource and colocate all this stuff.
-* I had to make the component resource classes `public` to allow the test folder stuff to see/run them.
+* I had to make the component resource classes and the main stack class `public` to allow the test folder stuff to see/run them.
   * I suspect there may be a better c#-way to accomplish this.

 ## Main Components of the Environment